Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: Validation

-Based on these parameter ranges and previous experiments from other works~\cite{Christensen2024a, Stefani2024b}, a dataset of all observed state vectors has been created.
+In aviation, one of the most important tasks of pilots during en route travel is avoiding collisions with other aircraft.
+The next-generation system, Advanced Collision Avoidance System X (ACAS X), is currently under development and expected to contain an AI-based system~\cite{ED-256, ED-275, DO-385, DO-386}.
+Preliminary implementations split the system into a vertical and a horizontal component, called VCAS and HCAS, respectively~\cite{Katz2017, Julian2019, ManzanasLopez2023}; see \cref{sec:ACASX} for details.
+Based on parameter ranges required for a safe operation and previous experiments from other works~\cite{Stefani2024b, Christensen2024a}, a dataset of all observed state vectors has been created.
 In total, this included \num{622110} anchor points.
 Next, they were used to create the data-driven ODD \(\mathcal{O}\) using the RBF kernel.
 Additionally, the convex hull was created.
 Once the data-driven ODD \(\mathcal{O}\) had been created, \num{e7} validation samples in and around the parameter ranges defined in \cref{tab:VCAS_ODD} were created.
 As before, for each validation sample, the affinity value and its membership in the underlying ODD and the convex hull were calculated.
-Subsequently, the confusion matrix was computed for different affinity thresholds, and precision-recall plots were generated.
+Subsequently, the confusion matrix was computed for different affinity thresholds, and precision and recall vs.\ affinity threshold plots were generated.
 The resulting plots are shown in \cref{fig:VCAS-PR}.
 In general, the curves follow a trend similar to the MCM results, indicating that the data-driven ODD approach performs well in a real-world use case.
 The generally lower and steeper recall curves can be explained by the lower density of anchor points within the 5D hyperrectangle compared to the MCM example.
 Thus, the overall recall is smaller, as more false negative validation samples---samples that are inside the underlying ODD but are not classified as such by the data-driven ODD \(\mathcal{O}\)---exist.
 Again, the coefficients of determination between the underlying ODD and the convex hull were calculated to be \(R^2 = \num{0.99105}\) for the precision and \(R^2 = \num{0.99979}\) for the recall, respectively.
 This again suggests that the convex hull is an adequate approximation to define the affinity threshold based on precision and recall.